akchro/hl7-parse/README.md

 ---

-## 📄 License
+##  License

 MIT License – free to use and improve for better healthcare workflows.

 ---

-**Built for Better Healthcare Interoperability** 🏥✨
+**Built for Better Healthcare Interoperability**

-HL7 LiteBoard bridges the technical gap between healthcare systems and the clinicians who use them.
+Prism bridges the technical gap between healthcare systems and the clinicians who use them.